AndreRatzenberger/schwarm/README.md

 - An extensive arsenal of providers.
 - Dapr backend for true distributed agent shenanigans (also durable functions, aws lambdas etc will be looked at)
 - Evaluation/Optimization Framwork.
 State of the art tools helping your agents a production-ready state.
 And most of that optimization will be done by an schwarm agent system.
 Who would have thought!

+---
+_(THIS IS AN ALPHA)_
+Seriously, this is alpha in every possible sense.
+It’s a playground for personal agent-based PoCs of all kinds.
+If you’re looking for an agent framework to perform automatic brain surgeries, you’re in the wrong place.

+If you’re looking for something that’ll blow your mind as often as it crashes... hello!

+Also, no support during alpha, but I promise the "Teachings of Schwarm" will always work.

+Edit: Since Schwarm can already implement parts of itself, the UI is shaping up pretty nicely and quickly, and I estimate beta around q1 2025.